Treats moderate to severe chronic pain. This medicine is a narcotic pain reliever.

 - The patient instructions will show the body areas where you can wear the patch.
 When putting on each new patch, choose a different place within these areas.
 Do not put the new patch on the same place you wore the last one.
 Be sure to remove the old patch before applying a new one.After you apply the patch, push down on it with the palm of your hand for 30 seconds to make sure it sticks to your skin.

-- If this patch is for a person who is not responsible, such as a young child, apply the patch where it cannot be reached, such as the upper back.
+- For young children and people with a loss of mental function, apply the patch where it cannot be reached, such as the upper back.
 Check the patch occasionally to make sure it is still okay.

 - Do not put the patch over burns, cuts, or irritated skin.